 Also, I feel proud to pay my special regards to my project adviser "Assoc.
 Prof. Dr. Sameer Ikhdair".
 He never disappointed me in any affair.
 He delivered me too much information and did his best of efforts to make me able to complete my project.
-He explained my questions patiently in radar and physics and electromagnetic, He has Devine place in my heart.
+He has Devine place in my heart and I am less than the half without his help.
 I am really thankful to my teacher.